Sunday, November 23, 2025

 Carrie and Isaac’s final child was Claude Leonard Chichester, born in Warrenton 4 Jul 1901.
 On 7 Jun 1922, Claude married Lillian Tomes in Fauquier County.
 The marriage resulted in two children, Louis Robert Jones and Carrie Virginia Chichester, but ended in divorce on 21 Jul 1937 in Baltimore, Maryland.
 Claude died in DC around May 1957.

 And this brings us through the last of Maria Ann Tapscott's descendants, as far towards the present as we are willing to go.
-(I actually have 211 in my database, and that count is undoubtedly far too few.)
-The next stop on our journey through the Fauquier County Tapscotts is Maria's sister Cordelia and her children.
+(I actually have 211 descendants in my database, and that count is undoubtedly far too few.)
+The next stop on our journey through the Fauquier County Tapscotts is Maria's sister, Cordelia, and her children.

 Stupid errors?
 Typos?
 Complaints?
 Let me know.